Theme: The Business of Midwifery

 Midwifery, although it comes from the heart, is also a business.
 This issue of Midwifery Today addresses many ways to professionalize your practice, from writing articles to using the media, improving billing to branching out to related areas.
 Also included are articles on international programs to bring improved midwifery services to developing countries, medical issues, inspiring homebirths and alternative treatment methods.

-Shari Daniels: Maverick Midwife Blazes Trails and Births Babies on TV, by Daphne Singingtree.
+- Shari Daniels: Maverick Midwife Blazes Trails and Births Babies on TV—Daphne Singingtree—Daphne Singingtree

 Finally, a television show that shows that birth can be normal!
 Read all about Shari Daniels, the force behind this new show.